Chapter 5 - Administration

 - The employee has incremental costs directly attributable to the business calls.

-Reimbursement shall be made in accordance with guidance provided by the system office.
+Reimbursement will be made in accordance with guidance provided by the system office.

-- A department cellular device shall be used solely for business purposes.
-The equipment is designated as property of the college, university or system office and must be returned to the department daily or as required.
-Examples of such department users might include, but are not limited to, parking cashiers, delivery drivers, maintenance or security personnel who need to be accessible by phone during their work shift.
+- A department cellular device may be provided to meet the department’s business purposes.
+The equipment is designated as property of the college, university, or system office and must be returned to the department daily or as required.
+Examples of such department users might include, but are not limited to, parking cashiers, delivery drivers, maintenance, or security personnel who need to be accessible by phone during their work shift.